Low-is/ETL_with_HiveQL/README.md

 ## Project Summary
 This project demonstrates an end-to-end ETL workflow for genomic variant data using Hive on Hadoop, simulating a real-world bioinformatics data engineering scenario.

 Variant interpretation refers to the process of analyzing DNA sequence changes (variants) to determine their potential clinical significance.
-According to the standards and guidelines established by the American College of Medical Genetics and Genomics (ACMG), variants are are classified into five categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign ([RICHARDS et al., 2015](https://www.acmg.net/docs/Standards_Guidelines_for_the_Interpretation_of_Sequence_Variants.pdf)).
+According to the standards and guidelines established by the American College of Medical Genetics and Genomics (ACMG), variants are classified into five categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign ([RICHARDS et al., 2015](https://www.acmg.net/docs/Standards_Guidelines_for_the_Interpretation_of_Sequence_Variants.pdf)).

+ETL stands for Extract, Transform, Load, which is a process used to move data from various sources into centralized system, like a data warehouse or data lake, in a usable format.
+- Extract:
+    - Pull data from multiple sources: databases, flat files (CSV, JSON), APIs, cloud storage, etc.
+    - Sources can be structured (SQL databases), semi-structured (XML, JSON), or unstructured (text, images).
+- Transform:
+    - Clean, enrich, and convert data into a consistent format.
+    - Typical transformations include:
+        1. Removing duplicates
+        2. Standardizing data/time formats
+        3. Joining datasets
+        4. Filtering irrelevant rows
+        5. Calculating new metrics or columns
+- Load:
+    - Move the transformed data into a destination system, often a data warehouse like Snowflake, BigQuery, or Amazon Redshift.
+    - Data can be loaded:
+        1. All at once (batch load)
+        2. Incrementally (only new/updated data)

 Using a Dockerized big data environment (based on the big-data-europe/docker-hive stack), the following is performed: